brunopacheco1/blog/content/posts/quarkus-kotlin-and-graalvm.md

 Why [Quarkus](https://quarkus.io)?
 I’ve read an article saying that Quarkus is a great promising solution for Java in the Cloud, as it reduces drastically the application’s footprint and it has an insanely fast startup when running on native code, and here is where GraalVM enters.

-[GraalVM](https://www.graalvm.org/) is a general-purpose VM for running applications written in a bunch of different languages, allowing also polyglot code.
-At the first glance, I felt it was an amazing thing to try on, and so I did, but in the end, it wasn’t fruitful duet to some strange bug on a node app I was coding at that time, so I just gave up for that moment.
+[GraalVM](https://www.graalvm.org/) is a general-purpose VM for running applications written in a bunch of different languages, allowing polyglot code.
+At the first glance, I felt it was an amazing thing to try on, and so I did, but in the end this first trial wasn’t fruitful, due to some strange bug on a node app I was coding at that time, so I just gave up for that moment.

 [Kotlin](https://kotlinlang.org/) has no reasonable arguments to be here then it is a brand new Java dialect, which I was already learning, but I have never used it on something substantial, so why not?

 ### Starting the adventure

 I’ve started the project just reading the guides on Quarkus.io, which are quite hands-on, but very superficial.
-Quarkus, as any recent framework for web development, is simple to code, so simple that in five minutes I had a rest service running locally… of course, an HTTP call returning a Hello World string doesn’t deserve to be called a service, does it?
+Quarkus is simple to use, as any recent framework for web development.
+So simple that in five minutes I had a rest service running locally... of course, an HTTP call returning a "Hello World" string doesn’t deserve to be called a service, does it?

-To start, they have implemented a bootstrap command, like the following copied from Quarkus.io.
+So, to start from scratch your project, they have implemented a bootstrap command, please refer to the following command:

 ```
 mvn io.quarkus:quarkus-maven-plugin:1.0.0.CR1:create \